 The spraying of DDT to prevent the spread of epidemic disease became a common practice during the Korean War (1950-1953), and even earlier, during the USAMGIK occupation of Korea (1945-1948).

 Comparison of Demographic Regimes

-Rather than seek to resolve the differences between these competing / succeeding demographic regimes, this project looks closely at the material and bureaucratic forms of practice through which population has been counted (the census, the family or household registration, the state-directed post-1948 censuses) in an effort to bridge the various political and ideological systems in place, looking at practice and the shifting notion of a collective.
+Rather than seeking to resolve the differences between these competing or succeeding demographic regimes, this project looks closely at the material and bureaucratic forms of practice through which population has been counted (the census, the family or household registration, the state-directed post-1948 censuses) in an effort to bridge the various political and ideological systems in place, looking at practice and the shifting notion of a collective.